LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgecenteroverview.md

 <img class="fancyimage" style="width:750px" src="img/beaut_kb_2.png">

-### How a knowledge base works

-The Knowledge Base uses our Natural Language Understanding (NLU) algorithms to match articles to consumer input.
-Each article has a title and a series of intent qualifiers, against which the NLU engine compares the consumer's input.
-If it finds a match to a reasonable degree of certainty, it will "serve" the appropriate article to the consumer.

-The key article attributes that the NLU uses for matching are:

-* Title
-* Intent qualifiers
-* Summary
-* Any positive or negative learnings that the article has acquired

-The title and the intent qualifiers are [intents](intent-builder-intents.html).

-Tags are used to highlight the key nouns in the intent and title.
-For instance “How do I reset my password?” would have a tag of “password” and perhaps “reset”.

-The Knowledge Base returns results scored as VERY GOOD, GOOD, FAIR PLUS, FAIR and POOR.

-### Adding a knowledge base

-1. In the Dashboard, click **Add Knowledge Base** in the upper-right corner.
-2. Specify the following:
-    * **Data source name**: Enter a name for the knowledge base.
-    * **Data source type**: Select "Knowledge Base."
-    * **Language**: Select a language.
-    * **Import articles from**: You can add articles manually, but if you have them in an external file, you can import them when you add the knowledge base.
-Select either "CSV" or "Google Sheet," and use the controls provided to upload the file's contents.
-    * **Intent Association**: Select either "Knowledge Base Intents" or "Domain Intents."
-If you select "Domain Intents," also select the domain from the list that appears.
-3. Click **Add**.

-    Once you've created a Knowledge Base, select it to enter its search view.
-In this default view, you can search the title, intent qualifiers and content of your different articles.

 ### Settings toolbar

 Inside a knowledge base, in the lower-right corner, you'll find a toolbar that provides access to the following panels: